henrywoody/cryptography/substitution/monoalpha/README.md

 Keywords can be used to generate a key in order to simplify expression of the key (e.g. to make it easier to remember).
 To generate a ciphertext alphabet from a keyword, start the alphabet with the keyword and then add the remaining letters of the alphabet in order.
 For example, the keyword CLOUD produces the ciphertext alphabet CLOUDABEFGHIJKMNPQRSTVWXYZ.
 Note that all letters after the last letter (alphabetically) of the keyword map to the same letter in the ciphertext alphabet, so including Z in the keyword is recommended so that all letters are encrypted.
 Use the `NewKeyFromKeyword` function to generate a key in this fashion.

+Keys for Affine ciphers can be expressed more simply by a pair if integers for the values `a` and `b` used in the substitution function.
+For example a key of (3, 1) would represent the ciphertext alphabet BEHKNQTWZCFILORUXADGJMPSVY.
+Note that in order to be decodable, the value of `a` must be relatively prime (coprime) with the length of the alphabet.
+In the case of the Latin alphabet (length 26) the value of `a` cannot be even or 13 (mod 26).

-Keys for the Caesar Cipher can be expressed more simply with a single integer between 0 and 25 to indicate the distance of the shift.
+Keys for the Caesar cipher can be expressed even more simply with a single integer between 0 and 25 to indicate the distance of the shift (or the `b` value of an Affine cipher).
 For example, a key of 3 would represent the ciphertext alphabet DEFGHIJKLMNOPQRSTUVWXYZABC.
-Use the `NewCaesarKey` function to generate a Caesar Cipher key or `NewROT13Key` to generate the ROT13 key.
+Use the `NewCaesarKey` function to generate a Caesar cipher key or `NewROT13Key` to generate the ROT13 key.

-The Atbash Cipher uses a single key for encryption so agreeing on the Atbash Cipher is enough to communicate the key.
-Use the `NewAtbashKey` function to generate the Atbash Cipher key.
+The Atbash cipher uses a single key for encryption so agreeing on the Atbash cipher is enough to communicate the key.
+Use the `NewAtbashKey` function to generate the Atbash cipher key.

 ### Encryption vs Decryption